Tiagoquix/Vesktop/README.md

 #### Community packages

-> [!WARNING]
+> [!INFO]
 > There are unofficial packages created by the community.
 They are not officially supported by us; so, before reporting issues, please first confirm the issue also happens on official builds.
 When in doubt, consult with their packager first.
 > The Flatpak and AppImage should work on any distro that [supports them](https://flatpak.org/setup/), so I recommend you just use those instead!

 - Arch Linux: [Vesktop on the Arch User Repository (AUR)](https://aur.archlinux.org/packages?K=vesktop)